angular-soviet/bazel-schematics/README.md

 ### Install dependencies

-> Note: will working with yarn only yet!
+> Note: currently only works with yarn.

 ```bash
 yarn install
 ```

-And before the first start you must perform
+Execute this before the first run.

 ```bash
 yarn run prerun
 ```

-### Start development
+### Running the dev server

-Start all you need to develop with watch changes.
+This single command starts the following components and watches for changes:

 * Schematics Compiler
 * Schematics Runner